Stedelijk Museum Amsterdam: 20th century

 Edy de Wilde, who had run the Van Abbe Museum in Eindhoven, took over as director from 1963 to 1985.
 He began the first collection of American contemporary art at the Stedelijk.
 Under his direction, in 1971, debates about the museum's social and educational functions sparked the formation of a communications department.
 In the early 1970s, the museum made its first acquisitions of video art by European artists including Jan Dibbets and Gilbert & George.
 By 2024, the collection of video art had expanded to around 900 works and installations, including works by Nam June Paik, Bill Viola and Bruce Nauman.

 By the mid-1970s, after the last period rooms were closed, the Stedelijk became exclusively a museum for modern art.
+In 1975 the Stedelijk even purchased Henk Jurriaans as living artwork, but only for one hour per day for one month.

 21st century

 In 2001, drawings by Kazimir Malevich and other Russian avant-garde artists from the collection of the Khardzhiev-Chaga Cultural Centre were added to the museum's collection of Ukrainian/Russian/Soviet art.